OrangeFox86/DreamcastControllerUsbPico/README.md

 ### Sampling Data Bits

 For each bit, the state machine waits for the designated clock to be HIGH then transition LOW before sampling the state of the designated data line.
-State transitions of the designated data line is ignored except for the case of sensing the end sequense as described in the next section.
+State transitions of the designated data line is ignored except for the case of sensing the end sequence as described in the next section.

 ### Sampling the End Sequence